alexa-js/alexa-app/README.md

 // return the value passed in for a given slot name String request.slot("slotName")

-// check if you can use session (read or write) Boolean request.hasSession()

-// return the value of a session variable
-String request.session("attributeName")

-// session details, as passed by Amazon in the request request.sessionDetails = { ... }

 // the raw request JSON object request.data